lsst/df-ops/docs/index.rst

     This documentation is under development.
 It should not be consulted for information at this time.

-Documentation for the Rubin Data Facilities.

-This documentation is for Rubin team members that are managing and support applications at the USDF.
+Documentation is for Rubin team members that are managing and support applications at Data Facilities.
+For information on S3DF outages click `here. <https://s3df.slac.stanford.edu/#/changelog?id=outages>`_

 .. toctree::
    :maxdepth: 1